NIT-Administrative-Systems/SysDev-laravel-soa/docs/websso.md

 If you are only using WebSSO to authenticate in your app, this should not be necessary.
 If you have multiple login methods, you will either need to rename the routes, or update your `App\Http\Middleware\Authenticate` to send unauthenticated users to page that lets them choose their login method.

 ## API
-The webSSO class will resolve the value of an `openAMssoToken` cookie into a NetID.
+The webSSO class will resolve the value of an `nusso` cookie into a NetID.

 :::tip Unusual Use-cases Only
 If you have set up the authentication controllers as detailed in [the previous section](#authentication-flow), you should not need to use the `WebSSO` class yourself.